cosu/ogopogo/README.md

 ###Drawing
 As a debug feature one can draw the network topologies resulted from the config files.
-This is done via the map argument : python inr.py map simple.cfg.
+This is done via the map argument : ./ogo.py map simple.cfg.
 It's automated so the layout could be better but it still gives a good overview of the network